 "You must get prior approval for certain services.
-Failure to do so will result in a minimum 50% penalty."
+Failure to do so will result in a minimum 50% penalty, up to the full cost of the claim."

 Inpatient hospital admission Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.